IcyIce-FSDev/twitch_chat_bot/README.md

 - `!owrank`

   - Returns the rank of the stream if they set Battletag

-- `!advice random on | off`

-  - Allows for bot to random trigger messages in the channel

 - Develop function where a user mentions bot and the bot will take the message and feed through chatGPT and respond with the data from chatGPT.